jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ~~~~
 {: title="TEAP Architectural Model"}

+The Peer and Authenticator are defined in Section 1.2 of {{RFC3748}}.
+The TEAP server is the "backend authentication server" defined in
+Section 1.2 of {{RFC3748}}.
+The "Inner Method server" is usually part of the
+TEAP server, and handles the iapplication data (inner methods, EAP, passwords, etc.)
+inside of the TLS tunnel.

 The entities depicted above are logical entities and may or may not
 correspond to separate network components.
 For example, the TEAP
-server and inner method server might be a single entity; the
+server and Inner Method server might be a single entity; the
 authenticator and TEAP server might be a single entity; or the
-functions of the authenticator, TEAP server, and inner method server
+functions of the authenticator, TEAP server, and Inner Method server
 might be combined into a single physical device.
 For example,
 typical IEEE 802.11 deployments place the authenticator in an access
 point (AP) while a RADIUS server may provide the TEAP and inner